The Thrive For Good Growing Food Course

 It’s late autumn and the harvest is done.

 It’s worthwhile to do a little work in the garden at this time of year.
-Sometimes, I even prepare some new beds in the fall, because I have more time now and the soil usually isn’t too wet.
+Sometimes, I even prepare new beds in the fall, as I now have more time, and the soil is usually not too wet.

-On the other hand, if I’m going to be preparing new beds where I have a lawn, I often wait until spring because I like having the grass there to nourish and protect the soil over winter.
+On the other hand, if I’m going to prepare new beds in my lawn, I often wait until spring because I like having the grass there to nourish and protect the soil over winter.

-As for the remains of my vegetable plants, like squash and tomato vines, I may move them into a compost pile, especially if it’s a garden that I want to keep looking tidy, but often, I just let them stay right where they are.
-Their roots will continue providing food and habitat for soil microbes, and when they die, they’ll just become part of the mulch.
+As for the remains of my vegetable plants, such as squash and tomato vines, I may move them into a compost pile, especially if I want to keep the garden looking tidy.
+However, often, I just let them stay right where they are.
+Their roots will continue to provide food and habitat for soil microbes, and when they die, they’ll simply become part of the mulch.